 Imagine a freshly opened bottle of soda water.
 Imagine the bubbles of CO2 slowly coming out of the gassed liquid and rising to the surface.
 In a similar way, primordial CO2 gas constantly bubbles out of Earth’s molten center as froth to replenish the atmosphere and replace the CO2 constantly lost to buried seashells for example.

 The gassy or frothy nature of volcanic rock is obvious.
 Also, this rock was once very hot and filled with new volcanic air that was 95.5% CO2.
-So in bubbly volcanic rock we see a source of both heat and higher atmospheric levels of CO2.
+So in the upwelling of light bubbly molten volcanic rock we see a source of both heat and higher atmospheric levels of CO2.

 Now consider Earth’s 80,000-km long seafloor rift system shown above.
 This is a sort of linear volcano that accretes about 6cm of hot magma each year as new sea floor.
 Because this accreted magma comes up as a froth, the seafloor rift leaks vast amounts of both heat and CO2-rich new volcanic air.

 Aside from gas buoyancy, can you think of another reason why super-hot magma would rise from deep within our planet and accrete to the seafloor rift?
 Clearly accretion at the seafloor rift is propelled by rising gas bubbles escaping from deep within our planet.
 And clearly this gas comes up as a froth, as is so typical of the magma we see ejected onto the surface of our planet.